Edutech Portal

 The global stage first began to hear about Nigerian hackers in the late 1990s and early 2000s.
 At that time, internet use was spreading quickly, but many people had little knowledge of online dangers.
 In that environment, groups of young Nigerians discovered that simple email messages could open doors to money.
 They crafted letters that promised sudden wealth, business opportunities, or love.
 These emails requested personal information or even small payments from strangers abroad.
 Many people believed and responded, and from there the scams grew.
 This practice later became famous as the “Nigerian Prince” scam.
 It looked simple, but it was powerful enough to shake global trust in email.

 As years passed, cybercrime in Nigeria became more advanced.
 By the 2010s, it had grown far beyond email fraud.
-Hackers began to build fake websites, attack company databases, and use stolen credit card details to shop or move money.
+Hackers began to build fake digital platforms, attack company databases, and use stolen credit card details to shop or move money.
 They built global networks that stretched across Europe, Asia, and America.
 Some even linked with international crime groups.
 The shock was that many of these hackers were young men, often with little formal training, yet they could break into systems that belonged to giant companies and governments.
 It showed the world a deeper truth, that even the small can confuse the strong.

 One case that captured attention was the fall of Obinwanne Okeke (Invictus Obi).
 He was once celebrated as a bright young African entrepreneur and had even been listed by respected magazines as a model of success.
 Yet, in 2019, he was arrested in the United States and charged with fraud.
 Investigations revealed that his group had stolen millions of dollars from American companies through hacking and email compromise.
 His downfall became a headline because it showed how far Nigerian hackers had gone in infiltrating global businesses.